dladd/pyFormex/sphinx/tutorial.rst

 There are many, many ways to create :class:`Formex` instances in your scripts.
-Most of the geometrical operations and transformations in
-|pyformex| return geometry as a :class:`Formex`.
-But how do you create
-a new geometric structure from simple coordinate data?
+Most of the geometrical operations and transformations in pyFormex return geometry as a :class:`Formex`.
+But how do you create a new geometric structure from simple coordinate data?
 Well, there are several ways to do that too, and we'll introduce them one by one.